tinacms/tina.io/content/blog/2020-03-16-release-notes.md

 As stated above, the `Tina` component has been renamed to `TinaProvider`.
 This new name better describes the purpose of that component.

-For now this component an still be accessed as `Tina`.
+For now this component can still be accessed as `Tina`.

 ## Contributors